ceph/ceph/doc/dev/cephx_protocol.rst

 the reply message.
 The reply message is built here (mostly from the ``response_bl`` buffer) and sent off.

 This completes Phase I of the protocol.
-At this point, C has authenticated himself to A, and A has generated a new session key and ticket allowing C to obtain server tickets from A.
+At this point, C has authenticated itself to A, and A has generated a new session key and ticket allowing C to obtain server tickets from A.

 Phase II
 --------

 This phase starts when C receives the message from A containing a new ticket and session key.
-The goal of this phase is to provide A with a session key and ticket allowing him to communicate with S.
+The goal of this phase is to provide A with a session key and ticket allowing it to communicate with S.

 The message A sent to C is dispatched to ``build_request()`` in ``CephxClientHandler.cc``,